What is trauma?

 Medical and Dental Trauma

-For those navigating a diagnosis or those who have had a traumatic medical experience, medical trauma is something many people deal with.
-The kicker is that the issue will exist whether or not you get that scan or whether or not you take care of that root canal.
+For those navigating a diagnosis or those who have had a traumatic medical experience, medical trauma is something you deal with.
+The kicker is that the issue will exist whether or not you get that scan or take care of that root canal.

-Learning to face medical trauma is the ultimate act of self-care.
+Learn to face medical trauma; it is the ultimate act of self-care.
 You care about yourself enough to take the necessary, albeit terrifying, step, and you hold yourself through the process.
 This means acknowledging your fear and worst-case scenario yet promising to love yourself through the outcome, no matter what.

 This is easier said than done, and something a therapist can help you learn.